toa-io/toa/libraries/agent/readme.md

 # Agent

-Text-based HTTP client with variables and pipelines.
+Text-based HTTP client with variables and expressions.

-## Pipelines
+## Expression pipelines

 - `id`: generate UUID in hex format
 - `password [length]`: generate password of a given length (default `16`)